tendermint/tendermint/docs/roadmap/roadmap.md

 # Tendermint Roadmap

-*Last Updated: Fridya 4 February 2022*
+*Last Updated: Friday 4 February 2022*

 This document endeavours to inform the wider Tendermint community about development plans and priorities for Tendermint Core, and when we expect features to be delivered.
 It is intended to broadly inform all users of Tendermint, including application developers, node operators, integrators, and the engineering and research teams.